jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 - `users!user=gerard` where the `users` scope includes access to the full user model, activity and starting/stopping servers.
 The filter restricts this access to the user's own resources
 - `users:tokens!user=gerard` allows the user to access, request and delete his own tokens only.

-*Note: I'm hoping that horizontal and vertical filtering are somehow intuitive concepts, but maybe I am making up words for things that are already pretty well defined?*

 (filtering-target)=
 ## Horizontal filtering

 Horizontal filtering, also called *resource filtering*, is the concept of reducing the payload of an API call to cover only the subset of the *resources* that the scopes of the client provides them access to.